D. W. Waterson: Music

 Waterson released several singles under the stage name hey! dw, including the title track from That's My DJ.
 In September 2017, they released a single called "Breathe".
 Another single, "Things I Do", premiered on 25 October 2017; the music video for this single also served as their debut music video.

 In October 2017, Waterson embarked on a North American tour with Mystery Skulls.
 On 31 January 2018, they released their second music video as hey! dw, for the single "The Rhythm", on YouTube.

 In May 2019, Waterson announced on Twitter that they will no longer be using the hey! dw stage name, and would thereafter be credited as only D. W. Waterson for all of their future projects.

-Other work

-In 2019, Waterson announced their debut feature film as a director, an adaption of Ellie Moon's play, What I Call Her.